Shape Activity For Preschoolers

 Note that this project requires a lot of eye-hand coordination.
 I’d recommend this for children above 4 years old.

-We will be building a prism and a cube to create a house.
+In this paper shapes activity, we will be building a prism and a cube to create a house.

 - color craft paper